hashicorp/terraform-cdk/website/docs/cdktf/concepts/fundamentals/cdktf-json.md

 ### Building Providers & Modules

-This combines examples above, a `cdktf get` will build both the AWS provider and the latest `terraform-aws-modules/vpc/aws` module from the Terraform Registry.
+This combines examples above.
+A `cdktf get` will build both the AWS provider and the latest `terraform-aws-modules/vpc/aws` module from the Terraform Registry.

 ```json
 {